ciruelosmf/rocketcatcher69/README.md

 </project_context>

 <primary_challenge>

-The main issue is a **regression**: the rocket's flame effect, which was previously rendering correctly, is now **no longer visible**.
+I need help debugging my React Three Fiber/Drei rocket game.
+The gameplay involves a falling rocket that should:
+1) Start falling due to gravity
+2) Rise when spacebar is pressed
+3) Fall again when spacebar is released

+Current issue: The rocket rises indefinitely when the thrust key is pressed, instead of falling again after release.

 </primary_challenge>

 <secondary_objective>
-Beyond the flame issue, please identify any potential architectural weaknesses, performance concerns, or deviations from common R3F/Drei best practices evident in simulation development.
+none.
 </secondary_objective>

 <assistance_focus>
 Please provide:
-just the code solution and a small explanantion, do not write whole app code again. read the current code: '''
+just the code solution and a small explanantion, do not write whole app code again. read the current code:

+ '''

 '''.